kokkonisd/cs-artifact-template/doc/src/README.md

   template;
 - [_A simple example_](./example.md): walk-through of a concrete example of an artifact using the template;
-- [_Using the template_](./template.md): a detailed technical guide on using the template for your own artifacts.
+- [_The artifact template in detail_](./template.md): a detailed technical guide on using the template for your own artifacts.